Rolex Day-Date

 The Rolex Oyster Perpetual Day-Date is a COSC certified, self-winding chronometer manufactured by Rolex.
-Initially presented in 1956, the Day-Date was the first watch to display the date as well as the day, spelled in full.
+Initially presented in 1956, the Day-Date was the first watch to display the date as well as the day of the week, spelled in full.

-The calendar display is offered in 26 languages.

-Due to its association with the President of the United States and its imposing presence on the wrist, the Day-Date earned the nickname "The President".

-The Day-Date is one of Rolex's models made only in solid 18k yellow gold, 18k white gold, 18k everose gold (Rolex's version of 18k rose gold), and platinum (PT950).
-It also is the only model offered with the "President" bracelet in matching precious metals.
+History

+Rolex introduced the Day-Date at the Swiss Industries Fair Basel in 1956.
+Intended to be the brand's flagship model, the Ref.6511 was available only in 18ct gold, or platinum.
+The model also featured a new bracelet configuration, exclusive to the model, featuring three rounded links across the width of the band.

+In 1965, President Lyndon B. Johnson became the first president to wear a gold Day-Date.
+Whilst Rolex took advantage of this connection for advertising purposes, first running an advert calling it 'The Presidents' Watch', it had also previously referred to the bracelet style as the 'President Bracelet', as early as 1957.

+Variants

-Rolex Stella
+Stella Dial

 A variant of the Day-Date called the "Lacquered Stella" (now more commonly known as "Stella") was introduced to Middle Eastern and Asian markets in the 1970s.
 The Stella featured vivid, bright color dials and was rumored to be named after the American painter Frank Stella.
 A gold with yellow lacquered Stella sold at Christie's for $131,250 in 2019.

-As of 2020, Rolex offers two sizes of the Rolex Day-Date: 40 mm and 36 mm.